MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/rus-fpi-sample.md

     - Capture a response from the fiscal printer, and store it in the channel database.
     - Taxes:

-        - Map the tax rates to the fiscal printer's tax types.
+        - Map tax rates to the fiscal printer's tax types.
         - Transfer mapped tax data to the fiscal printer.

     - Payments: